aisingapore/TagUI/src/media/RPA Workshop.md

 ./tagui samples/1_yahoo
 ```

-If the script works successfully, you will notice five .png files in the samples folder.
-Congratulations, you have run your first TagUI script!
+> if the script works successfully, you will notice five .png files - congratulations, you have run your first TagUI script!

-Now, you can try the same automation script with Chrome browser by putting chrome as option by entering `tagui samples\1_yahoo chrome`.
+Now, you can try the same automation script with Chrome browser by running with chrome option (for Windows enter `tagui samples\1_yahoo chrome`, for macOS/Linux enter `./tagui samples/1_yahoo chrome`).
 The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.

 TagUI can also be run from desktop icons, scheduled tasks, or REST API calls.